All Episodes

 And one of the things that we were able to first discover was all these laws about partisan observers.

-We've gone all over all of this in detail with you and dead people voting and votes being found in Georgia and the still found votes yesterday in New York.
+We've gone over all of this in detail with you and dead people voting and votes being found in Georgia and the still found votes yesterday in New York.

-I mean, it's it this is madness.
+I mean, this is madness.

 It's absolute madness.

-Remember this guy, Jesse that we had on.
+Remember this guy, Jesse, that we had on?

 He's the guy in Wisconsin that, you know, was a U.S. Postal Service subcontractor.

-He had no idea why, but they didn't have any ballots that day, but then the next day they're telling people to backdate ballots and send them in.
+But then the next day, they're telling people to backdate ballots and send them in.

 Well, in other words, change the postmark.